zacknewcomb/BBallTeamProj/README.md

 # BBallTeamProj
-A basketball stat keeping program written in C++
+A basketball stat keeping program written in C++.